adyanth/cloudflare-operator/docs/getting-started.md

 kubectl apply -k https://github.com/adyanth/cloudflare-operator/config/default
 ```

-## Create a Custom Tunnel Resource
+## Create a Custom ClusterTunnel Resource

-To create a Tunnel, we need to store Cloudflare credentials in a Secret.
+To create a ClusterTunnel, we need to store Cloudflare credentials in a Secret.
 Follow the steps below.

 1. Create a Secret containing Cloudflare credentials.
 More information on what these tokens do are [provided here](#cloudflare-tokens).